snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-These use unicode monospace characters which don't break rust's rules of using keywords as identifiers.
+These use unicode monospace characters, instead of normal ASCII characters, for identifiers, which don't break rust's rules of using keywords as identifiers.

 ## Fishy